Lhett2626/Lhett2626.github.io/README.md

 Kenpom NCAA Basketball Predicter <br>

-In this project I aquires Kenpom college basketball statistics using webscraping and uses it to predict college basketball games.
+Kenpom college basketball statistics is aquired using webscraping and uses it to predict college basketball games.
 Kenpom has updated its website and this code will not work anymore.
 To update this project, I would have to use a package such as selenium or playwright to parse Kenpom's updated webpage. <br>

 <a href="https://github.com/Lhett2626/Lhett2626.github.io/blob/main/Kenpom_Scraper.ipynb"> Kenpom NCAA Basketball Predicter </a> <br>
 <a href="https://nbviewer.org/github/Lhett2626/Lhett2626.github.io/blob/main/Kenpom_Scraper.ipynb" target="_blank"> Kenpom NCAA Basketball Predicter NB </a>